Buying a new-build home

 Discover the pros and cons of buying a new-build home and follow our step-by-step guide on the process.

-Due to the national property shortage there's a big focus on new-build homes at the moment, with the government pledging to build a million more in the next five years.
+To try and tackle the national shortage of property, the government is placing a big focus on new-build homes at the moment, pledging to build one million more in the next five years.

 The government is heavily incentivising buying new-build homes, too.
 You can buy a new home with a deposit of just 5% using the Help to Buy equity loan scheme, and if you're a first-time buyer, the upcoming Starter Homes Initiative will offer discounts of 20% on new homes.